 Who should be in the NetSuite migration team

 Now you know what a NetSuite migration team needs to be doing, it’s time to take into consideration who you need.
 Your team needs to have inherent diversity, a range of positions, roles and skills from throughout your business that will give the migration team the scope and perspective necessary to ensure the data migration to NetSuite serves the needs of the entire company.

 To that end, team members should be taken from multiple departments.
-Each section of your business will use the CRM and/or ERP for different reasons, and so will have different expectations which will help you define a successful migration.
+Each section of your business will use the CRM and/or ERP for different reasons, and so will have different expectations that will help you define a successful migration.
 They can also prove invaluable in instructing on what data does not need to be carried to the new system.

 “At the most basic level, a company that is implementing NetSuite should have somebody in each department who can be considered an expert in how NetSuite works in that area,” says Rob.
 “This often means getting people properly trained.
 A common mistake, for example, is saying, ‘Our CFO knows finance, so they should be good to implement NetSuite.’
-Finance as a general topic area doesn’t deal in NetSuite best practices.
+Finance as a general topic area doesn’t deal with NetSuite’s best practices.

 “Small-to-medium-sized companies should have someone who can cover basic admin functions in NetSuite.
 They should be familiar with all the implemented modules.
 They should be able to add users, roles and modify forms.
 They should be tasked with importing new data into the system and checking for data quality.
 They should be comfortable with almost all of the reporting and searching functionality in NetSuite and have the responsibility of helping users get the right KPIs, searches, and reports on their dashboards.”

 Of course, the big question is; how should you choose how many permanent and contract staff you include as part of your NetSuite migration team?